elenihatzidis/424-web-example/README.md

 ##Conflict on Master
 To have code we can use for hands on exercises.
 We are also using this to see how rebasing and merging works.

+##Conflict on ConflictBranch
+This section is now different on the conflictBranch as soon as we save, close, add, and commit it.

 <!doctype html>
 <!--